People

 Research

-Recent funded projects include: 'Change-makers in the creative economy: the role of front-line museum professionals in organisational change' funded by the ESRC Creative Economy Engagement Fellowship and CSSAH Research Development Fund.
-In collaboration with the Museums Association this project explored the reach and impact of the MA’s workforce initiative for innovation and diversity 'Transformers: Radical Change in Museums' with Dr Mercy McCann.
-Our recently published report 'Becoming a Change-Maker in Museums' is part of sector-facing conversations around future workforce development and organisational change strategies for the sector.
+'Change-makers in the creative economy: the role of front-line museum professionals in organisational change' (2018-2020) funded by the AHRC Creative Economy Engagement Fellowship and University of Leicester College of Social Sciences, Arts and Humanities (CSSAH) Research Development Fund.
+In collaboration with the Museums Association this project explored the reach and impact of the MA’s workforce initiative 'Transformers: Radical Change in Museums'.
+The report 'Becoming a Change-Maker in Museums' is part of sector-facing conversations around future workforce development and organisational change strategies for the sector.

-I previously held a postdoctoral position at the University of Manchester and UCL on a project investigating the health and wellbeing benefits of taking part in museum activities for stroke rehabilitation patients people living with dementia and adults mental health service users in partnership with Tyne & Wear Archives & Museums and Manchester Museums Partnerships.
+I previously held a postdoctoral position at the University of Manchester and UCL on a project investigating the health and wellbeing benefits of taking part in museum activities for stroke rehabilitation patients people living with dementia and adult mental health service users in partnership with Tyne & Wear Archives & Museums and Manchester Museums Partnerships.

 Publications

-Morse N. (2020) The Museum as a Space of Social Care.
-Routledge Morse N (2020) Care-ful Cultural Work and Health Inequalities.
+Morse N (2020) Care-ful Cultural Work and Health Inequalities.
 What Roles for Museums?
 A UK Perspective.
-Special issue Museums in the Pandemic: A Survey of Responses on the Current Crisis Museum Worlds 8(1) pp.111-134.
+Special issue Museums in the Pandemic: A Survey of Responses on the Current Crisis.
+Museum Worlds 8(1) pp.111-134.
 DOI:10.3167/armw.2020.080109

 Thomson, L.J, Morse, N., Elsden, E., and Chatterjee, H.J.
-(2020) Art nature and mental health: assessing the biopsychosocial effects of a ‘creative green prescription’ museum programme involving horticulture artmaking and collections.
+(2020) 'Art nature and mental health: assessing the biopsychosocial effects of a ‘creative green prescription’ museum programme involving horticulture artmaking and collections.'
 Perspectives in Public Health https://doi.org/10.1177/1757913920910443

 Morse, N., Thomson, L.J., and Chatterjee, H.J.
 (2020).
-The Role of Co-production Methods in Developing an Observational Tool for Museums in Health Research for People Living With Dementia.
+'The Role of Co-production Methods in Developing an Observational Tool for Museums in Health Research for People Living With Dementia.'
 Sage Methods paper .https://dx.doi.org/10.4135/9781529710632

 Morse, N. and McCann, M. 2019.
 Becoming a Change-Maker in Museums: experiences opportunities and challenges-Reflections on the Museums Association’s Transformers workforce development initiative.
 Leicester: School of Museum Studies University of Leicester https://dx.doi.org/10.29311/2019.03

 Morse N. (2018).
 Patterns of accountability: an organizational approach to community engagement in museums. museum and society 16 (2) p.
 171-186 Morse N. Rex B. and Richardson S. H. (eds) (2018).
-Special Issue: Methodologies for Researching the Museum as Organization museum and society 16 (2) p.
+Special Issue: Methodologies for Researching the Museum as Organization. museum and society 16 (2) p.
 112-123

 Morse, N. and Munro, E. (2015) ‘Museums’ community engagement schemes austerity and practices of care in two local museum services’.
-Social and Cultural Geography Online First. http://dx.doi.org/10.1080/14649365.2015.1089583 and part of the Special Issue: Placing Care in Times of Austerity
+Social and Cultural Geography . http://dx.doi.org/10.1080/14649365.2015.1089583 and part of the Special Issue: Placing Care in Times of Austerity

 Morse, N., Thomson, L., and Brown, Z. and Chatterjee H.J.
-(2015) ‘Effects of museum outreach sessions on measures of confidence sociability and wellbeing for mental health and addiction recovery service users’ Arts and Health: An International Journal for Research Policy and Practice 7 (3) p.
+(2015) ‘Effects of museum outreach sessions on measures of confidence sociability and wellbeing for mental health and addiction recovery service users’.
+Arts and Health: An International Journal for Research Policy and Practice 7 (3) p.
 231-246. http://dx.doi.org/10.1080/17533015.2015.1061570

 Morse, N., Macpherson, M., and Robinson, S. (2013) ‘Developing dialogue in youth-led exhibitions: between rhetoric intentions and realities.’
 Museum Management and Curatorship 28 (1) p.
 91-106. http://dx.doi.org/10.1080/09647775.2012.754632